cgrudz/DataAssimilationBenchmarks.jl/docs/src/submodules/experiments/Workflow.md

 varying other hyper-parameters.
-Test cases in this package model this workflow, to first generate test data and then to implement a particular experiment based on a parameter configuration to exhibit known behavior of the estimator, typically in terms of forecast and analysis root mean square error (RMSE)..
+Test cases in this package model this workflow, to first generate test data and then to implement a particular experiment based on a parameter configuration to exhibit known behavior of the estimator, typically in terms of forecast and analysis root mean square error (RMSE).

 Standard configurations of hyper-parameters for the truth twin and the data assimilation method are included in the [SingleExperimentDriver](@ref) submodule, and constructors for generating maps of parallel experiments over parameter grids are defined in the [ParallelExperimentDriver](@ref) submodule.
-It is assumed that one will dev this package in order to define new parameter tuples and constructors for parallel experiments in order to test the behavior of estimators in new configurations.
+It is assumed that one will [Install a dev package](@ref) this package in order to define new parameter tuples and constructors for parallel experiments in order to test the behavior of estimators in new configurations.
 It is also assumed that one will write new experiments using the [FilterExps](@ref) and [SmootherExps](@ref) submodules as templates.